EMoniSmall/azurecrashcourse/README.md

 ![image](https://github.com/EMoniSmall/azurecrashcourse/assets/166156618/d528129b-66fa-4cec-aee7-7b057a8721cf)

 *If you hit Next: Tags, you can observe and place a tag of your own, however, we will not be specifying any Tags for this.
-Tags are used for additional organization inside the resource group such as naming the creators of a certain files within the group.*
+Tags are used for additional organization inside the resource group such as naming the creators of certain files within the group.*

 Step 4: After you're done reviewing, hit "Create" again at the bottom of the screen to create the Resource Group.
 You should now see your newly created Resource Group on the list.